Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 # 3) Walkthrough

 ## Before you Begin
+This guide frequently references the World of Balance (WoB) and the World of Ruin (WoR).
+These terms refer to the locations from the first and second half of the game respectively.

 Several achievements that require specific actions, such as not opening a chest or purchasing an item, but the achievement does not unlock until additional actions are taken much later in the game.
 These are noted with 🚩 in the guide, but here is a summary:
 * 🚩 Do not open any chests in South Figaro Cave in the World of Balance. 🚩